Lockbox-group/lockboxWebsite/IoT_lockbox/README.md

 ## history

-This is the history page for the admin that admin can check the package information that they sent before.
+This is the history page for the admin that admin can check the package information that they sent before./ (Still need to improve)

 ## login